Chart Color Schemes

 Tarrawanna has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of Tarrawanna is around 2,239.
-This figure represents an increase of 55 people since the 2021 Census, which reported a population of 2,184.
-The current population reflects an estimate by AreaSearch based on resident population data from June 2024 and validated new addresses since the Census date.
-This results in a population density ratio of 892 persons per square kilometer.
-Tarrawanna's growth rate of 2.5% since the census is comparable to other areas assessed by AreaSearch, with overseas migration contributing approximately 72.0% of overall population gains during recent periods.
-For future projections until 2041, AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of Tarrawanna is around 2,239, reflecting a 55-person increase (2.5%) since the 2021 Census which reported 2,184 people.
+This estimate is inferred from AreaSearch's resident population figure of 2,216, derived from examination of ABS' latest ERP data release in June 2024 and an additional 14 validated new addresses since the Census date.
+This results in a population density ratio of 892 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Tarrawanna's 2.5% growth since census positions it within 2.0 percentage points of the SA3 area (4.5%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth for the area.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population